When heavy rain, wind or snow are expected, sometimes weather warnings are issues by forecasters.

 But what does it mean when the Met Office issues a weather warning?
 And what are the different levels?

-The Met Office has different types of weather warnings to make sure that people stay safe when severe weather - such as heavy rain, snow, wind, fog and ice - hits the UK.
+The Met Office has different types of weather warnings to make sure that people stay safe when severe weather hits the UK.

-The warnings have different colours depending on how severe - and potentially dangerous - the weather is.
-These are yellow, amber and red
+The warnings have different colours depending on how bad - and potentially dangerous - the weather is.
+These are yellow, amber and red.

-It is expected there will be problems with travelling - so buses, trains and flights may be delayed or cancelled altogether - and it could affect power cables, which may mean homes in the area could have power cuts.
+It could affect power cables which may mean homes in the area have power cuts.